-Benchmarks for LMC staffing are provided by two ratios: endorsed library media specialists per 100 students and total LMC staff per 100 students.
+Benchmarks for school library staffing are provided by two ratios: endorsed school librarian hours per 100 students and total library staff per 100 students.

-Hours of Endorsed Library Media Specialists per 100 Students
+Hours of Endorsed School Librarians per 100 Students

-Hours of endorsed library media specialists per 100 students is calculated as follows: the number of hours per week of library media specialists endorsed by the Colorado Department of Education divided by the number of students enrolled in the school, divided by 100:
+Hours of endorsed school librarians per 100 students is calculated as follows: the number of hours per week of school librarians endorsed by the Colorado Department of Education divided by the number of students enrolled in the school, divided by 100:

-LMS hours ÷ (Students Enrolled ÷ 100) = LMS hours per 100 Students
+Endorsed School Librarian hours + (Students Enrolled + 100) = Endorsed School Librarian hours per 100 Students

-This ratio is a measure of the extent to which an LMC's operations are supervised by a library media professional whose training has been endorsed by the state.
+This ratio is a measure of the extent to which a library's operations are supervised by a library professional whose training has been endorsed by the state.

-Total LMC Staff per 100 Students
+Total Library Staff per 100 Students

-Total LMC staff hours per 100 students is calculated as the total number of weekly hours of LMC staff divided by the number of students enrolled in the school, divided by 100:
+Total library staff hours per 100 students is calculated as the total number of weekly hours of library staff divided by the number of students enrolled in the school, divided by 100:

-LMC Staff Hours ÷ (Students Enrolled)÷ 100) = LMC Staff Hours per 100 Students
+Library Staff Hours + (Students Enrolled + 100) = Library Staff Hours per 100 Students

-This ratio is a measure of the extent to which an LMC is adequately staffed, taking into consideration the number of students served by the LMC.
+This ratio is a measure of the extent to which a library is adequately staffed, taking into consideration the number of students served by the library.